Canadian Regulations for Travel Agencies in a Nutshell

 1. Create an account: To get the ball rolling, create an account through ClicSÉQUR

 2. Pass the Travel Counsellors Exam: You can register for your exam through the Institute of Tourism and Hotels of Quebec (ITHQ).
-The exam runs $69 and there are optional study guides and exam simulations (not required) also available for purchase.
-The exam consists of True/False questions and applicants need to score 65% to pass.
+The exam runs for $69, and optional study guides and exam simulations (not required) are also available.
+The exam consists of True/False questions; applicants must score 65% to pass.

 3. Align with a licensed agency: While you can start researching licensed host agencies earlier in the process, you have two years from taking your exam to align with a licensed agency.
 Any longer than that, you will need to retake the exam.

-4. Request your certificate: Before you even apply, you must hold a Travel Agency Steward Certificate.
-This runs $69 and you must renew it annually (the renewal is now $35).
+4. Request your certificate: You must hold a Travel Agency Steward Certificate before applying.
+This runs $69, and you must renew it annually (the renewal is now $35).

-If you curdle at the thought of selling under the umbrella of a different brand or not having the flexibility to take on your own external agents (aka, independent contractors “ICs”) to grow your agency, don’t fret.
+If you curdle at selling under the umbrella of a different brand or do not have the flexibility to take on your external agents (aka independent contractors "ICs") to grow your agency, don't fret.
 You can apply for a Travel Counsellor General Permit

-To apply for the General Permit, you must do all the above to get your Travel Agency Certificate, plus you get to have a little extra bureaucratic fun.
-Here’s the deets:
+To apply for the General Permit, you must do all the above to get your Travel Agency Certificate and have a bit of extra bureaucratic fun.
+Here's the deets:

 HOW TO GET A TRAVEL COUNSELLOR GENERAL PERMIT IN QUEBEC